Research Transparency in the Social Sciences

 Article: special issue here

 Research Transparency in the Social Sciences.
 Eds.
 Michael G. Findley, Nathan M. Jensen, Edmund J. Malesky, and Thomas B. Pepinsky.
 Comparative Political Studies Special Issue.
-In progress with expected publication in 2015-2016.

 We invite proposals for a special issue of Comparative Political Studies (CPS) on research transparency in the social sciences.
 Proposals for original research papers using quantitative or qualitative approaches, and collecting quantitative or qualitative data are all encouraged.
 The deadline for submitted proposals is October 15, 2014 for a Special CPS issue scheduled to appear in 2015-16 academic year.